-The subject property comprises a converted flat laid out over the first floor of a former three storey end terraced townhouse which has been converted to form seven separate flatted dwellings in total.
+The subject property comprises a purpose built flat located on the first floor of a three-storey semi detached block containing six flats in total.

-The subjects are located within an established residential area lying to the west of Glasgow City centre where surrounding properties vary in age and character.
+The subjects are located within the Newton Mearns district lying to the south of Glasgow city centre where surrounding properties are similar in age and character.

-Adequate local shopping, educational and transport facilities are available.
+Adequate local shopping, educational and public transport facilities are available close by.